Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 While our report does not reflect the official data, it does provide some key insights that can be used to understand general reading trends.

-• The data is based on a survey of American adults (18+), so it may not be representative of the entire population.
+• The data is based on a survey of American adults (18+), so it may not be representative of all American adults, and does not account for younger readers.

-• The data is self-reported, so it’s possible that some people may have overestimated or underestimated their reading habits.
+• All information is self-reported, so it’s possible that some people may have overestimated or underestimated their reading habits.

 Despite these limitations, the data provides a valuable snapshot of how reading habits have changed over time, and how they differ between different groups of people.